Publisher: Marvel Comics

 Eyes: Brown Hair: Black

-Powers: Sam can telepathically command and control birds, he also has a special link with his bird Red Wing.
+Powers: Sam can telepathically command and control birds, he also has a special link with his pet Red Wing.

 In modern Marvel he joined the Anti Registration heroes during Civil War where he briefly led the group when Captain America was injured.
 He was also a pallbearer at Cap’s funeral.